matveyt/hex2c/README.md

 -p, --padding=NUM   Extra space on line
 -w, --wrap=NUM      Maximum output bytes per line
 -h, --help          Show this message and exit

-If no output is given then writes to stdout.
 ```